AEmilioDiStefano/ros2_ws/instructions_IRL.md

 **ONE** chassis with **FOUR** DC gear motors (easy to find at hobby shops)

-We will not include instructions to make your own chassis, these can be bought ready-made or assembled easily from sheet metal and your DC gear motors
+We will not include instructions to make your own chassis, these can be bought ready-made or assembled easily from a small rectangle of sheet metal and some simple tools

 <br>